nodejs/node/doc/api/net.md

 Sets the default value of the `autoSelectFamilyAttemptTimeout` option of [`socket.connect(options)`][].

 * `value` {number} The new default value, which must be a positive number.
 If the number is less than `10`, the value `10` is used instead.
-The initial default value is `250`.
+The initial default value is `250` or the value specified via the command line option `--network-family-autoselection-attempt-timeout`.

 ## `net.isIP(input)`